 Bad breath can be a sign of toxins present in the body.
-It is thought to detoxify the liver and kidney.
+It is thought to detoxify the liver and kidneys.

-The antibacterial properties present in this essential oils help remove germs from the mouth responsible for creating bad breath.
+The antibacterial properties in these essential oils help remove germs from the mouth responsible for creating bad breath.

 It is often used in toothpaste and gum pastes.
 Essential oil eugenol helps in tooth regeneration.